Unification Church in Japan vows reform after criticism

 TOKYO - The Unification Church in Japan pledged on Thursday to prevent followers from making "excessive" donations, after criticism of its practices following the assassination of former prime minister Shinzo Abe.

-He reportedly targeted Abe believing he was linked to the church, whose followers are sometimes known colloquially as "Moonies".
+He reportedly targeted Mr Abe believing the latter was linked to the church - whose followers are sometimes known colloquially as "Moonies".

 The group says it took measures to regulate donations in 2009, but will now bolster them.

-The announcement comes after a wave of accusations about the church's practices, including from former members who say they were pressured into making enormous donations under the guise of "spiritual sales".
+The church has faced a wave of accusations about its practices, including from former members who say they were pressured into making enormous donations.

-The mother of the man accused of killing Abe donated around 100 million yen (S$975,000) to the church, according to a relative.
+The mother of the man accused of killing Mr Abe donated around 100 million yen (S$1 million) to the church, according to a relative.

 Japan's National Network of Lawyers Against Spiritual Sales says it has filed suits seeking 123.7 billion yen in damages for former followers since 1987.